Q: What is the scope of the F=ma exam?

 Q: How do I qualify for the USAPhO exam?

-A: You will qualify for the USAPhO if your F=ma exceeds the cutoff score.
-If you take both F=ma exams, you will qualify if either exceeds the cutoff.
+A: You will qualify for the USAPhO if your F=ma score meets or exceeds the cutoff score.
+If you take both F=ma exams, you will qualify if BOTH of your scores meet or exceed the cutoff score.

 Q: What are the criteria for awarding medals or honorable mentions for the USAPhO exam?